anylots/layer2-mcp/README.md

 - Transfer ETH to specific addresses
 - Transfer ERC20 tokens to specific addresses
 - Perform batch transfers to random addresses for testing and simulation
-2. Advance（Complex intent transactions as the core）
-- Support cross-chain intents
+2. Advance
-- L1 Settlement Verification
+- L1 Settlement & Data Availability Verification
-- Data Availability Solutions
+- Support cross-chain

 This implementation enables AI assistants to directly interact with blockchain networks through a standardized protocol, making it easier to integrate blockchain capabilities into AI workflows.